janegilring/posts/derek-schauland/leveraging-azure-bastion-to-connect-to-azure-vms/leveraging-azure-bastion-to-connect-to-azure-vms.md

 <!-- For more information on steps, see https://do.co/style/#steps -->

-Azure Bastion uses its own predefined subnet to connect to the Virtual Network where it is deployed.
+Azure Bastion uses its predefined subnet to connect to the Virtual Network where it is deployed.
 This is done to ensure that the service does not run over things that are already on other subnets and helps to keep networking relatively simple.
 This is called out as an optional step above, but I have found it is easier to configure the networking in advance for Bastion than during the process.
-There is less changing screens and note taking to ensure you have all the information you might need at hand.
+There is less changing screens and note-taking to ensure you have all the information you might need at hand.

-First, Login to the Azure Portal (https://portal.azure.com) and locate the virtual machine that you want to use with Azure Bastion.
+First, log in to the Azure Portal (https://portal.azure.com) and locate the virtual machine that you want to use with Azure Bastion.

 ![One of the VMs to be managed by Bastion](images/Step1-1-find-the-server-to-use-with-bastion.png) <!-- image for VM overview Step1-1 -->